caaseey1/techmgmt-0/app/cli/README.md

 # Readme for setting up virtual environment to get CLI to work

-Make sure to install: `pip3 install click` before running CLI
+Make sure to install: `pip3 install click` and `pip3 install requests` before running CLI

 ### Do the following commands in their listed order: